BogdanSch/RoShop/wp-content/plugins/woo-product-filter/readme.txt

 Make filtering even more comfortable by enabling AJAX search or let the process start as soon as the user selects all the options and presses the filtering button.

 **[Elementor Compatibility](https://woobewoo.com/documentation/elementor-compatibility/ "Elementor Compatibility")** WooCommerce Product Filter compatible with Ellementor.
 With this option, you can create a product filter directly in the Elementor.
-All the functions of the Product Filter by WooBeWoo will be available directly in the Elementor tab.
+All the functions of the Product Filter by WBW will be available directly in the Elementor tab.

-Video tutorial on how to set up WooCommerce product filter by WooBeWoo [youtube https://youtu.be/5uFBMl5OLW0]
+Video tutorial on how to set up WooCommerce product filter by WBW [youtube https://youtu.be/5uFBMl5OLW0]

 Product filters are the key things that allow your customers to view the products in a particular way and easily find the necessary items.

 **[Statistics](https://woobewoo.com/documentation/product-filter-statistics/ "Analytics")**
-Product Filter by WooBeWoo comes with a detailed filter statistics section to make it easier to collect, analyze data and subsequently support global business growth.
+Product Filter by WBW comes with a detailed filter statistics section to make it easier to collect, analyze data and subsequently support global business growth.
 Gather information about filtering and searching for products by your buyer and convert them into business solutions.

 **[Live preview](https://woobewoo.com/documentation/woocommerce-filter-main-settings/ "Main Settings")** With Live Preview, the results will appear in the panel right at the moment you make changes to settings.